Jill Biden’s inaugural wear to go on display at Smithsonian

 The museum is “always interested” in having both the day and evening outfits, if possible, because “it allows us to show a different aspect of the day and the first lady’s participation” in the inauguration, she said Tuesday in a telephone interview.

-“We are very lucky that we have the space in this particular case to be able to display both of them,” Graddy said.
+“We are very lucky that we have the space in this particular case to be able to display both of them,” Graddy said of Jill Biden.

 Joe Biden’s inaugural festivities were altered by the pandemic.
 People were not allowed to gather en masse on the National Mall to watch him take the oath of office.
 A traditional lunch inside the Capitol afterward was scrapped, and the customary parade down Pennsylvania Avenue was replaced by a virtual one.
 In the evening, actor Tom Hanks hosted a televised concert featuring performances by various musical artists.
 Biden and his family then watched fireworks from a White House balcony.